karinapatel/food-desert-prediction/README.md

 | Precision | 0.86 |
 |  |  |

+Looking further into the features, we see that the most to least important features are found through Permutation Importance as follows:

-### Permutation Importance Plot of Features in Gradient Boosting Model:
+### Permutation Importance of Features in Gradient Boosting Model:
 <p align="center">
 <img src="images/ final_permimp.png">
 </p>